Confessions of a Classicist

 Carlos Martínez Aguirre was born in Madrid in 1974 and graduated in Classical Philology.
 He has been a Spanish teacher in the Cervantes Institute of Athens and a research student in the Institute of Byzantine Studies in the same city.

 He resided in Paris and Brittany for two years where he worked as a conversation assistant of Spanish.
 In 2002 he obtained a position in the Secondary School Teacher’s body by passing the official state exams.
 For more than 10 years he worked as a Latin and Greek teacher in several Secondary Schools in Castile-La Mancha.
 Since 2015 he leads the educational project Classics at Home – teaching classical languages from his home, which uses a multimedia platform and is dedicated to teaching classic Latin and Greek to students all around the world.
-Furthermore, he has published two books of poetry and his poems have been selected in anthologies of modern poetry, as well as receiving awards in several contests.
+Furthermore, he has published several books of poetry and his poems have been selected in anthologies of modern poetry, as well as receiving awards in several contests.

 “The book is a short narrative diagnosis of problems with traditional “dead” language pedagogy, a compelling demonstration that there is a viable alternative, a sobering description of what is required to develop competence in the “communicative method”, and a whirlwind introduction to some of the resources that are now available.
 For anyone interested in teaching or learning ancient languages, it is more than worth.
 Tolle lege!”